 The human body and mind are mysterious beyond imagination.
 Given that molecules such as DMT can cause textbook mystical experiences, it seems like there is a chemical basis to naturally occurring mystical experiences.
 Yet, according to Dr. Nichols, the pineal production of DMT is probably one for the history books.
-For more knowledge and wisdom about DMT and ayahuasca, have a look at the free Kahpi video course Ayahuasca, World Spiritualities & Psychonautics by Des Tramacchi PhD.

 Latest posts by Xavier Francuski (see all)

 - Ayahuasca, Nazis, and the Life of Gerardo Reichel-Dolmatoff - January 16, 2020